 The City is a partner in the regional Three Rivers Regional Wastewater Authority's (TRRWA) wastewater treatment plant (WWTP) and the City's GSP shows the Anchor Point property within the City's sewer service area.
-The plant currently has adequate capacity to serve the Anchor Point Subarea.
+The plant has adequate capacity to serve the proposed industrial development for domestic sewer discharges.
 TRRWA and its member agencies have adopted industrial pretreatment regulations that stipulate discharge flow characteristics that are accepted by the regional WWTP.